ravindra-mishra/ravindra-mishra.github.io/content/blogs/sitecore-marketplace-app-nextjs-shadcn-fullstack-guide-part-2.md

   - tag: nextjs-react-development
   - tag: sitecore-xm-cloud
 ---
-Welcome back!
-This is the second post in our Sitecore Marketplace App series.
-In the first part, we explored what Marketplace apps are, why they matter, and how they fit into Sitecore XM Cloud.
+In the [first part](https://ravindra-mishra.github.io/blogs/sitecore-marketplace-apps-overview-why-they-matter-part-1), we explored what Marketplace apps are, why they matter, and how they fit into Sitecore XM Cloud.

-Now it’s time to get hands-on.
-In this guide, we’ll show you how to build a full-stack Sitecore Marketplace app using Next.js and shadcn.
-You’ll learn how to set up your project, configure your app in Sitecore App Studio, add authentication, and run it locally.
+In this guide, you’ll build a full-stack Sitecore Marketplace app using Next.js and shadcn—from project setup to App Studio configuration, authentication, and running it locally.

 Here’s the series so far:

 1. [Sitecore Marketplace Apps: Overview and Why They Matter (Part 1)](https://ravindra-mishra.github.io/blogs/sitecore-marketplace-apps-overview-why-they-matter-part-1)
 2. Sitecore Marketplace App fullstack development with Next.js & shadcn (Part 2)

-As a developer working with Sitecore Cloud, I recently explored an alternative way to build a Marketplace app using Next.js and shadcn.
-While Sitecore provides a Marketplace Starter Kit on GitHub, this approach includes a pre-configured authentication setup and offers both client-side and server-side examples.
+I recently explored an alternative way to build a Marketplace app using Next.js and shadcn.
+While Sitecore provides a [Marketplace Starter Kit on GitHub](https://github.com/Sitecore/marketplace-starter), this approach includes a pre-configured authentication setup and offers both client-side and server-side examples.

 ## Developer Setup: Create and Configure Your Marketplace App